-Let’s move forward.”
+“Let’s move forward.”

 This phrase encourages the prospect to work with you to finish the transaction.
 It feels collaborative and at the same time considerate of their time.

 “What’s the next step?” and “When should we start?”

-These related questions assume that there must be the next step, and encourages the customer to make a progressive decision.
+These related questions assume that there must be a next step, and that encourages the customer to make a progressive decision.

 “Where should I send this contract?” and “Would you prefer to pay by credit card, cash, or check?”

 These are powerful ‘trial closes’ that assume simple pertinent facts: 1. the contract is ready to be signed, and 2. the product, loan, or policy is purchased.

 “That takes care of _____ now let’s take a look at _____?” and “This covers _____.
 Have you also considered _____?”